 Instructions

-- In a bowl combine coconut flour, almond flour, ginger, cinnamon and baking soda.
+- In a bowl combine ground coconut almonds, ginger, cinnamon and baking soda.
 Stir with a spoon.
 Add in eggs and mashed banana then blend into a wet batter using an immersion blender.

 - Melt 1 tsp of coconut oil in a pan over medium heat and pour batter into 3 small pancakes.
 Cook for approximately two minutes before flipping using a spatula and cooking the other side until golden brown.